 The report of Lee's capture of Reynolds was elegraphed to Gov. Letcher, and from a source which the Governor regarded reliable.
-Subsequent intelligence, however, does not sustain the report of the capture.

-The Enquirer says that from the large fleet in fampton Roads during the present week it is evident that a movement like the Hatterns affair is contemplated.
+Subsequent intelligence, however, does not susain the report of the capture.
+The Enquirer says that from the large ficet in lampton Roads during the present week it is evident that a movement like the Hatterns affair is contemplated.

-The federals are daily practising with 18 nch columbiads at Old Point.
+The federals are daily practising with 16 nch columbiads at Old Point.

 Twenty-four refugees from Maryland reach ed here, including two members of the Legislature.
 Many have alrea y left and others will follow.
-A perfect reign of terror rages in Maryland, women violated, property destroyed, and the citizens threatened with imprison
+A perfect reign of terror rages in Maryland, women violated, property destroyed, and the citizens threatened with imprison ment and death.

-The sequestration of the Yankee effects is going on-nearly half a million has been seized during the past few days.
+The sequestration of the Vankes effects i going on-nearly half a million has been seized during the past few days.
 The general inquiry is what is doing in other cities ?